Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 In \autoref{sec:twisted-G-actions}, we introduce twisted $G$-rings for groups with parity in the sense of \cite{DK15} and we show our technical result (2), namely that they are algebras over a twisted operad $\Assoc^\varphi$.
 This is a particular case of the semidirect product operads defined in \cite{SW03}.
 Lastly, we prove our technical result (3), namely that a pointed version $\Delta \bfGS_+$ is the active part of the category of operators associated to the operad $\Assoc^\varphi$.
 Consequently, symmetric monoidal functors from $\Delta \bfGS_+$ to spectra correspond to twisted $G$-rings.
 In other words, the category $\Delta \varphi \wr \bfS_+$ is the symmetric monoidal envelope of $\Assoc^\varphi$.

 In \autoref{sec:thgdef}, using all the ingredients from the previous two sections, we build the $\infty$-categorical generalization of the cyclic bar construction for twisted $G$-rings.
 This defines analogues of Hochschild homology $\THG$, topological negative cyclic homology $\mathrm{T}\mathbf{G}^{-}$, and topological periodic cyclic homology $\mathrm{T}\mathbf{G}^{\textup{per}}$ for an arbitrary self-dual crossed simplicial group.
 For an arbitrary crossed simplicial group, we also define a homotopical analogue of the homology of crossed simplicial groups.
 We also give an interpretation of our construction in terms of homotopical functor homology.

 In \autoref{computations}, we compute the Real and quaternionic topological Hochschild homologies of loop spaces with twisted action in terms of twisted free loop spaces.
 For this, we introduce categorical models of $S^1$, $O(2)$ and $\Pin(2)$ and use them to define unstable versions of Real topological Hochschild homology and quaternionic topological Hochschild homology, which serve as intermediaries in the computation.
+We also compute analogues of topological negative cyclic homology and topological periodic cyclic homology for the quaternionic crossed simplicial group in the case of loop spaces with twisted $C_4$-action in \autoref{TQ+}.

+In \autoref{twisted symmetric}, we compute the topological twisted symmetric homology of loop spaces with twisted $G$-action.
+As special cases this provides a homotopical analogue of a result of Fiedorowicz and Ault on the symmetric homology of loop spaces and a result of Graves on the hyperoctahedral homology of loop spaces with anti-involution.